 Joint supports or splints: A splint or brace can help support and protect a damaged joint.
 Some immobilize and rest the joint in the ideal position to minimize stress.
 Others provide support while you perform a task.
 Examples include wrist splints, knee braces and orthotics.

 Injections: If you are still experiencing pain despite trying other therapies, your doctor may suggest injections of cortisone (or hyaluronic acid) for short-term relief.
 However, two recent studies suggest that repeated cortisone injections may lead to more joint damage and pain.
-Some doctors have started offering platelet-rich plasma (PRP) or stem cells as an alternative, but as of now there is no definitive proof of their effectiveness, Haque says.
+Some doctors have started offering platelet-rich plasma (PRP) or stem cells as an alternative, but their effectiveness has not been proven.

 Surgery: Eventually, your doctor may recommend surgery to replace or stabilize your joint.
 There are many different surgical options, depending on where you have pain and how bad it is.
 For severe cases, you may need a total joint replacement.